 As for option 1, but delivered at a single service and personalised for a team of educators.
 This training package can be run over two days without site visits, or three days with site visits.
 Training can be delivered in any region in Victoria.

 As for option 1, but delivered to a group of services in a local area over two consecutive days.

 Professional support to select a nature site and/or work with a teaching team as they establish the nature program.
 Site selection and mentoring for program development occurs in the first month.

 Option 5: Practice improvement for existing nature programs

-This includes working with educators who have already started to develop their nature program and are interested in further support through critical reflective practice.
+This includes working with educators who have already started to develop a nature program and are interested in further support through critical reflective practice.

 Option 6: Whole-community engagement

-This includes participation in the annual conference held in March/April.
-The ECOLN conference draws together local and international speakers that supports educator's interest in nature programs and embed First Peoples perspectives.
+Participation in the annual conference held in March or April.
+The conference draws together local and international speakers who support educators' interest in nature programs and embed First Peoples perspectives.